MicrosoftDocs/architecture-center/docs/guide/ai/custom-speech-text-content.md

 There are two approaches to training a custom model:

 - Train with numerous examples of phrases and utterances from the domain.
 For example, include transcripts of cleaned and normalized alpine skiing event audio and human-generated transcripts of previous events.
-Ensure the transcripts include the terms used in alpine skiing and multiple examples of how commentators pronounce them.
-If you follow this process, the resulting custom model will be able to recognize domain-specific words and phrases.
+Be sure that the transcripts include the terms used in alpine skiing and multiple examples of how commentators pronounce them.
+If you follow this process, the resulting custom model should be able to recognize domain-specific words and phrases.

 - Train with specific data that focuses on problem areas.
 This approach works well when there isn't much training data, for example, if new slang terms are used during alpine skiing events and need to be included in the model.
 This type of training uses the following approach:
     - Use Speech Studio to generate a transcription and compare it with human-generated transcriptions.